Johann Christoff Büss: Early life

-Büss was born at Tübingen in Württemberg in 1776.
+Büss was born at Tübingen in Württemberg in 1776 to Johann David Buß and Wilhelmina Rosina Krimmelin.
 He was born into the working class; his father was employed in a subordinate position at the theological school.
 His father’s position enabled Büss better opportunities of early instruction than are usually enjoyed by his social class.
-In the grammar school he acquired considerable knowledgeable in Greek and Hebrew, logic and rhetoric.
+In the grammar school, he acquired considerable knowledgeable in Greek and Hebrew, logic and rhetoric.

 His father applied for Büss to attend the Stuttgart Academy established by Duke Charles, at Stuttgart, but this was refused.
 At about the same time, an edict was issued, prohibiting children of the middle and lower class from practicing a literary career.
 Although disappointed, Büss did not despair, but instead applied himself to the study of drawing.
 At age sixteen he was forced to give up drawing for an apprenticeship as a bookbinder.
 Not satisfied with this career, Büss traveled to Switzerland looking for a position as a private tutor.
 His lack of self-confidence made it impossible for him to find pupils and he once again reverted to bookbinding in order to make a living.
-It was at this point that he became acquainted with two of Pestalozzi’s assistants, Tobler and Krusi, and learned that Pestalozzi was looking for a teacher of drawing and music for his school at Burgdorf.
+It was at this point that he became acquainted with two of Pestalozzi’s assistants, Johan Georg Tobler and Krusi, and learned that Pestalozzi was looking for a teacher of drawing and music for his school at Burgdorf, Switzerland.
 Büss took this opportunity as a chance to advance his own education as well as to contribute to the work of the school, despite warnings from others: